 The Honors College curriculum is completely independent of your major.
 The Honors College offers honors courses throughout the various academic colleges at Texas Tech.
 Therefore, students of all majors can participate in the Honors program.
 If you are accepted into the Honors College, your college listed within the RRO registration system and on the Admitted Student Tasklist will be associated with the academic major you chose on your ApplyTexas admissions application.

 Students enroll in an academic program in a college of their choice AND they enroll in the Honors College at the same time; so most honors students have dual enrollment in two colleges.
-The Honors College offers one major, Honors Sciences & Humanaties (HSH) and one minor, environment and the humanities (EVHM).
+The Honors College offers one major, Honors Sciences & the Humanities (HSH).
 Students in the HSH program enroll only in the Honors College.

 If you have questions about the Honors College, please email email@example.com or call (806) 742-1828.